 Three of Colombia's most distinguished coffees—Medellin, Armenia, and Manizales are named after the region in which they were grown and then often marketed together in order to simplify the transfers of large coffee contracts.
 These coffees are known by the acronym MAM.

-Other coffees from Colombia include Cucuta coffee (usually shipped through Maracaibo in Venezuela, and the Bucaramanga coffee varietal which is known for its low acidity.
+Other coffees from Colombia include Cucuta coffee (usually shipped through Maracaibo) in Venezuela, and the Bucaramanga coffee varietal which is known for its low acidity.
 Some of Colombia's finest coffees come from the Narino coffee-growing area in the south of Colombia.

 The relatively mild flavor of colombian coffees make it an ideal choice for espressos - they can be roasted dark without turning overly bitter.
 As an attractive bonus, the sheer volume of Colombian coffee available on the market means it's aggressively priced and is a good way to reduce the cost of a coffee blend while mellowing out the intense flavors.

 While the two images here show relatively little change in the color of the roast, the taste is changed towards more of a darker, bolder coffee flavor, and the coffee oils have come more to the surface of the bean.
 Colombian coffees form the basis of many espresso blends used by the world's top coffee brands.

 Coffee has been cultivated in Colombia since the early 1800s and today the country produces about 12% of the world's coffee, exceeded only by Brazil and Vietnam.